Easy Acrylic Painting Ideas: Abstract Landscape

 Thumbnail Drawing ExamplesClick thumbnail to view full-size

-Step One: Paint a Ground Color
+Step One: Ground Color

 Start Your Painting on a Tinted Canvas